dreyacosta/postit/README.md

 ### Experimental CMS for real-time blogging made with NodeJS

 ## What's postit?
-A little experimental CMS for real-time blogging made with NodeJS, ExpressJS and Socket.io.
+A little experimental CMS for real-time blogging.
+This is just a little exercise I have done to understand some new technologies like Node.js, Express.js, Socket.io, MongoDB and Backbone.js.

 + Site: http://postit.xpress.io
 + Demo: http://youtu.be/rHXb75fw208